 It was built during the 16th century on the ruins of a previous church and was consecrated in 1648.
 The facade is characterized by two orders, a smooth, riangular tympanum and a metal cross at the top of a flight of seven steps made of marble from Sarnico, with a pyramid plant.
 The 17th cent. portal, made of linear Sarnico marble, is decorated with Tuscan pilasters.
 The door is made of ebony and bears two high-relief cornucopias.
 The inside of the church, characterized by a nave and a barrel vault, is richly stucco-decorated: the church is embellished by floral patterns, mixtilinear, semicircular and ogival cornices surrounding numerous frescos carried out by Bolognese painter Francesco Monti in the 18th century.

-– Sunday at 11.15.
-During the visits the visits are interrupted.
+During the functions the visits are interrupted.